-The ratios of analyses with and without vessel effects suggest increasing fishing power in area 8 by approximately 0.5% per year.
-Estimates for area 9 are not statistically significant and are very uncertain, possibly because the data include a mixture of fishing strategies.
+The ratios of analyses with and without vessel effects did not suggest significant trends in fishing power.
+Confidence limits on the trend estimates were wide relative to the potential effects, as expected since sample sizes and the numbers of vessels involved were small.
 Trends in fishing power estimated this way represent the effects of changes in the fleet composition.
 They do not account for changes in fishing power caused by vessels that stay in the fishery and change their equipment or their fishing behaviour.